Support 24/7

 Persian miniature

-The Schools of miniature in Iran
+The Schools of Persian miniature

 The flourishing period of the Persian miniature in Shiraz was the 14th century when the city witnessed a new rise in the development of its cultural life.
 This was the time of Saadi, Khajoo Kermani, and Hafez.
 Poetry and literature flourished so did miniature painting.
 In this period, some well-known artists moved to Shiraz from Samarqand and Heart, therefore, Shiraz school gained much more maturity to the extent that by the end of the 15th Century it was producing miniatures of the highest quality.
+This school is known for its use of bold colors and strong lines, as well as its emphasis on calligraphy.
+The paintings from this school often depict poetry and calligraphic compositions.

 Tabriz school of art was established at the end of the 13th century and its illustrations tended to combine Far Eastern characters with the Byzantine style of painting.
 In Tabriz School, there was an emphasis on architecture and landscape and figures were painted livelier and more natural.
+Tabriz school of miniature is known for Strong design of figures in different situations, colorful covers, elaborate compositions, architectural decorations with geometric and plant motifs, azure sky, clouds and beautiful, detailed birds.

 In the 15th century, the miniature school of Herat was established and many of the best artists from Shiraz and Tabriz moved there.
 Herat miniatures figure painting became much more skillful and drawing gained greater accuracy.
 As the skill of the painters increased, the figures were placed more confidently and the rhythmic structure of the composition became more complicated.
+This school is known for its delicate brushwork and intricate details, as well as its use of gold and silver leaf.
+Two examples of selected works of that time are Kalila and Demnah and Baysunghur Shahnameh.

 Persian miniature